Recent developments with eBay Inc. (EBAY) have led to the company’s beta value being reach 1.35 cents. - News Daemon

 Technical Analysis of eBay Inc. (EBAY)

-eBay Inc. (NASDAQ: EBAY) saw its 5-day average volume 5.55 million, a positive change from its year-to-date volume of 4.77 million.
-As of the previous 9 days, the stock’s Stochastic %D was 95.51%.
-Additionally, its Average True Range was 1.02.
+The latest stats from [eBay Inc., EBAY] show that its last 5-days average volume of 5.24 million was superior to 4.79 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 84.67%.
+Additionally, its Average True Range was 1.01.

-At the time of writing, stock’s 50-day Moving Average is $44.17, while its 200-day Moving Average is $43.58.
-Nevertheless, the first resistance level for the watch stands at $45.42 in the near term.
-At $45.66, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $45.95.
-If the price goes on to break the first support level at $44.89, it is likely to go to the next support level at $44.60.
-The third support level lies at $44.36 if the price breaches the second support level.
+At the time of writing, stock’s 50-day Moving Average is $44.32, while its 200-day Moving Average is $43.57.
+Now, the first resistance to watch is $46.35.
+This is followed by the second major resistance level at $46.90.
+The third major resistance level sits at $47.25.
+If the price goes on to break the first support level at $45.45, it is likely to go to the next support level at $45.10.
+The third support level lies at $44.55 if the price breaches the second support level.

 eBay Inc. (NASDAQ: EBAY) Key Stats